-The Strategic Safeguarding and Quality Assurance Service Manager, Reducing Offending of Children in Care Officer and Police Missing Persons Coordinator will meet regularly to review the response to repeat missing children and identify areas for improvement for individual children or across the system as a whole.
+The missing oversight meeting chaired by the Service Manager for Safer Options and includes Barnardos, Police Missing Coordinator, Locality and FiF managers, Through Care managers and Safer Options will meet fortnightly to review the response to repeat missing children and identify areas for improvement for individual children or across the system.
+This meeting has its own terms of reference.

-10 Bristol Children in care in out of authority placements
+11. Bristol Children in care in out of authority placements